marko-londo/Code-Reference-Library/README.md

 ## Introduction
 <br>This repository serves as an information library for data plotting and
 analysis in Python.
-It contains a collection of useful functions and serves as a reference for coding topics.
+It contains a collection of useful functions and serves as a reference for different coding topics.
 Additionally, it showcases visually appealing plots to inspire and guide data visualization projects.
+The idea behind it was to create a repo that is easy to navigate, to find specific use cases or methods of aquiring results in a simplified way based on my own trial and error.
 This repository will be regularly updated with new functions, interesting plots, verbosely commented code snippets, and helpful examples.<br><br>